 To make the glaze:

 - Mix powdered sugar, water and vanilla in medium heat bowl until smooth.
 Drizzle over cooled biscotti.
 Let stand until glaze is set.

 - To toast the almonds in the oven: Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone mat.
 Arrange the almonds in a single layer and roast until fragrant, about 10 minutes, stirring often.

 - To toast the almonds on the stove top: In a small dry skillet over medium-high heat toast almonds until golden brown and fragrant, stirring frequently, about 15 minutes.

 - The maraschino cherries add extra moisture to the biscotti and could very well reduce the "signature crunch" by Day 2 (that is, the day after you bake them).
-You reduce this risk by chopping the cherries as finely as possible.
+You reduce this risk draining the cherries well, pressing between paper towels to remove the moisture, and lastly by chopping the cherries as finely as possible.
 Either way, straight out of the oven they are as crisp as any biscotti but I just wanted to warn you.